Do good works overcome evil, in the end?

 The play is part of The Arts at Pellissippi State and the Common Academic Experience, which this year is based upon the book “The United States of Appalachia” by Jeff Biggers.
 In addition, the play is sponsored by an Arts Builds Communities grant administered by the Tennessee Arts Commission.

-For more information about Pellissippi State, visit www.pstcc.edu or call 865-694-6400.
-To request accommodations for a disability for this event, contact the executive director of Equity and Compliance at 865-539-7401 or firstname.lastname@example.org.
+For more information, visit www.pstcc.edu/arts or call 865-694-6400.
+To request accommodations for a disability at this event, contact the executive director of Equity and Compliance at 865-539-7401 or firstname.lastname@example.org.